iHACKTECHNOLOGIES/Kolibri/README.md

 [![User docs](https://img.shields.io/badge/docs-user-blue.svg)](http://kolibri.readthedocs.org/en/latest/)
 [![Discourse topics](https://img.shields.io/discourse/https/community.learningequality.org/topics.svg?color=blue)](https://community.learningequality.org/)

-This repository is for software developers wishing to contribute to Kolibri.
-If you are looking for help installing, configuring and using Kolibri, please refer to the [User Guide](https://kolibri.readthedocs.io/).
+This repository is for software developers wishing to contribute to EDCET DEVELOP.
+If you are looking for help installing, configuring and using EDCET DEVELOP, please feel free to contact us at [edicet.com](EDCET).

-## What is Kolibri?
+## What is EDCET DEVELOP?

 [Kolibri](https://learningequality.org/kolibri/) is the offline learning platform from [Learning Equality](https://learningequality.org/).